ash-grennan/MicroMultiTenant/README.md

 Supported and tested against ASP.NET Core 3.1, 3.0

 ## Why
-* Many frameworks cater for different scenarios, therefore making their API Complex and tedious to setup
+* Many frameworks cater for different scenarios, therefore making their API complex and tedious to setup
-* If using `Entity Framework`, libraries often require changes to a `DbContext` involving different interface declarations and constructors, problematic in established applications
+* If using `Entity Framework`, libraries often require changes to a `DbContext` involving different interface implementations and constructor overloading, this is problematic in established applications
-* Some frameworks allow for bad practices such as I/O operations during resolution, given resolution generally happens across each http request this can cause significant performance issues if implemented incorrectly by the end user.
+* Some frameworks allow for bad practices such as I/O operations during resolution, given resolution generally happens across each http request this can cause significant performance issues if implemented incorrectly by the end user

 ## Before you start